Umashankar Joshi: Old age, awards, and death

 Umashankar Joshi received the Jnanpith Award for his work Nishanth along with Kannada poet K.V.Puttapa (for Ramayana Darsana) in 1967.
-In his acceptance speech, Umashankar Joshi reiterated his belief about Unity of national identity and world mindedness by saying "What goes into the making of an Indian poet in the present-day world?
+In his acceptance speech, Umashankar Joshi reiterated his belief about Unity of national identity and world-mindedness by saying "What goes into the making of an Indian poet in the present-day world?
 His sharing the global anxiety and agony too.
 Paradoxically enough, the more world minded he is, the more Indian he will be, as one could see in the case of Tagore."

 In 1970, Joshi was nominated to Rajya Sabha.
 Joshi became president of the Jnanpith Award committee in 1976 and Sahitya Akademi in 1978.
-He continued in the position of president of Sahitya Akademi from 1978 till 1983.
+He continued in the position of president of Sahitya Akademi from 1978 to 1983.
 During Emergency in India, Joshi showed his courage and commitment to his principles by advocating free speech in such an oppression.

 In 1988, he was admitted with lung cancer to Tata Memorial Hospital, Mumbai.
 He died on 19 December 1988 at the age of 77.

 Style

-Umashankar Joshi is considered as one of the important literary figures in 20th century Gujarati literature.
+Umashankar Joshi is considered as one of the important literary figures of the 20th century Gujarati literature.
 He used Blank verse style in poetry.
 Joshi credited this technique to Gujarati poet and critic B. K. Thakore who introduced Blank verse sonnet to Gujarati poetry in the 1880s.